md-ash-dot/newstok/README.md

 - CommandError: 'profile' conflicts with the name of an existing Python module and cannot be used as an app name.
 Please try another name.

-  - name profile couldn't be used to create the app so user_profile was used instead.
+  - Fix: name profile couldn't be used to create the app so user_profile was used instead.

+- content submitted on the admin panel and displayed on the front end displayed in html format wit p tags etc.

+  - Fix: {% autoescape off %} {% endautoescape %} was used.

 ## DEPLOYMENT